Robert the Bruce at The Hunterian

 In 2015, The Hunterian presented a special exhibition which featured the first complete 3D digital model of the long lost tomb of Robert the Bruce (1274-1329).

-Organised in association with the 700th anniversary of the Battle of Bannockburn, the exhibition also reunited surviving fragments from the lost tomb for the first time since their discovery almost 200 years ago.
+Organised in association with the 700th anniversary of the Battle of Bannockburn, the exhibition also reunited surviving fragments from the lost tomb for the first time since their discovery over 200 years ago.

 'The Bruce’ was buried in the choir of Dunfermline Abbey and his grave marked by an impressive gilded white marble tomb imported from Paris.
 The tomb was lost in the turmoil of the Reformation era, but a grave and fragments of carved and gilded stone, believed to be those of the vanished tomb, were found in 1818 and later given to The Hunterian and to the National Museums of Scotland.
 A further fragment was recently found in the collections at Abbotsford, the home of Sir Walter Scott.